thxjao/css-advanced-positioning/README.md

 # CSS Advanced Positioning
-Diferent ways of making the same website using diferenet types of CSS Layouts.
+Diferent ways of making the same website using diferent types of CSS Layouts.